In about 45 seconds using a free smartphone app and a couple of steps

 Side Note: On this page you can add any link, which is what the entire internet runs on.
 Here's some examples...

-Any website, Facebook link, Instagram, Link Tree, SoundCloud, Youtube video/channel, Venmo, PayPal, Photo/album link, LinkedIn, Tik Tok, Pinterest, restaurant menu, the list goes on!
+Any website, Instagram, Link Tree, SoundCloud, Youtube video/channel, Venmo, PayPal, Photo/album link, LinkedIn, Tik Tok, Pinterest, restaurant menu, the list goes on!

 Click "Write" to be prompted with an NFC "Ready to Scan" message

 This check mark symbolizes that your NFC chip is programmed!
 That's it!
 You did it!
 You can test Tap Tag by holding your smartphone near it.
 Your phone should automatically receive the information you encoded via a drop down notification.
 Click the notification to go to your link.
 You do not need an app to read Tap Tag, any compatible phone will read the tag within 3 inches as long as the screen is on.
 Smartphones often take 1-2 seconds to scan.
 Some phones may need to be unlocked first.
 Some android phones may need to have "NFC" turned on in settings.

 If you choose to re-program another link into your tag simply repeat these steps to overwrite the previous link.

 Smartphones automatically read tags when the screen is switched on.
 Do not put your tag on your phone near the NFC-reading area, or else your phone will read the tag every time you open your phone.

 For iPhones: It is best to stick your tag to the middle or bottom on the back of your phone.
 The NFC reader is located at the top of your iPhone so it is ideal to keep your NFC tag away from there.